openstack/bifrost/roles/bifrost-prepare-for-test/README.md

 bifrost-prepare-for-test
 ========================

-Enrolls nodes that have been stood up by the deployment module in Bifrost, into the in-memory inventory for testing.
+Enrolls nodes that have been stood up by the deployment module in Bifrost, into the in-memory inventory for basic testing as hosts in the testvm group.

 Requirements
 ------------

-TODO
+This role requires the baremetal_csv_file variable which is utilized to add entries to the in-memory inventory.

 Role Variables
 --------------

-TODO
+baremetal_csv_file: This is the CSV file that defines the list of nodes to enroll and deploy as part of Bifrost.

 Dependencies
 ------------

-TODO
+This role is dependent upon an environment having been installed with the install-ironic role, as well as by the bifrost-config-drives and bifrost-setup-nodes roles.

+As this role is purely for testing, dependencies are not hard coded into the role.

 Example Playbook
 ----------------

-TODO
+- hosts: localhost
+  connection: local
+  name: "Executes install, enrollment, and testing in one playbook"
+  sudo: no
+  gather_facts: yes
+  roles:
+    - role: bifrost-configdrives
+    - role: bifrost-setup-nodes
+    - role: bifrost-prepare-for-test

 License
 -------